In last Sunday’s Gospel, Jesus called Peter “the rock.” Today, He calls him “Satan.” What happened?

 We find that “Jesus began to show His disciples that He must go to Jerusalem and suffer greatly…be killed and…be raised.”
 Peter, the newly appointed Rock of the Church, is horrified.
 The English translation of the Greek doesn’t give the full force of Peter’s instant and violent reaction to Jesus’ prediction of the Cross.
 In Greek, the verb translated as “took aside” is better rendered “took possession.”
 The scene was likely one in which Peter pulled Jesus forcibly to himself, by His tunic, and literally stepped ahead of Him, blocking the road to Jerusalem.
 We have seen Peter’s impetuosity before in this Gospel, and we will see it again.
 These verses demonstrate it graphically.
 Peter listened to Jesus only long enough to hear “suffer greatly” and “be killed.”
 However, when Jesus spoke these words, they described actions that were leading up to something else: the Resurrection.
 Peter never got that far.
 The thought of Jesus undergoing that kind of cruelty was too much for him: “God forbid, Lord!
 No such thing shall ever happen to You!”

 We all understand this reaction, because it is so human.
-Still, it disturbs us in the man upon whom Jesus intends to build His Church.
+Still, it disturbs us to see it in the man upon whom Jesus intends to build His Church.
 Is this guy reliable?
 If our confidence in him starts to wobble, Jesus’ next words might strike it to its foundation: “Get behind Me, Satan.”
 What’s going on here?

 We must understand why Jesus harshly calls Peter by this dreaded name.
 Clearly, the intention of Peter here is radically different from the temptation of Jesus by Satan, God’s enemy.
 As we know from the forty days in the wilderness, Satan consciously and intentionally wanted to subvert God’s plan to save the world through the humility and obedience of His flesh-and-blood Son.
 Earlier in St. Matthew’s Gospel, we see Satan “taking Jesus” aside, first to the pinnacle of the Temple (Mt 4:5), then to “a very high mountain” (Mt 4:8).
 His goal was always to tempt Jesus to repudiate the path God had ordained for Him: in His human weakness, through His own self-denial, He would rise victorious over both death and the devil.
 After the third temptation, Jesus says to Satan, “Be gone!”
 (Mt 4:10), foreshadowing the final removal of his presence and power among men.